 Camino Route Overviews: Camino Portugués

 Are you considering the Camino Portugués?
-This route overview for the popular Camino Portugués will give you some information on where it starts (and ends), routing options, distances, key towns, when to go and some tips on how to get there.
+This overview for the popular route will give you some information on where it starts (and ends), routing options, distances, key towns, when to go and some tips on how to get there.

 About the Camino Portugués

 The Camino Portugués has a long history and was traveled by Isabel, Queen of Portugal from 1271 to 1336.
-The route is interesting because it is part of the connecting path between Santiago and Fatima, two of the most important Catholic shrines.
+The route is interesting because it’s part of the connecting path between Santiago and Fatima, two of the most important Catholic shrines.

-The route itself follows the Atlantic coast of northern Portugal and Galicia.
-The route runs 629 kilometers (390 miles) from Lisbon or 245 kilometers (152 miles) from Porto to Santiago.
-The route transits notable towns like Coimbra, Santarem, Tomar, Porto, Ponte de Lima, Tui and Pontevedra.
-You must start from Tui (110 kilometers) on the Portuguese-Galician border or farther south to earn a Compostela.
-More on how to earn and claim a Compostela here.
+The route itself follows the Atlantic coast from central and northern Portugal into Spanish Galicia.
+The route runs 608 kilometers from Lisbon or 233 kilometers from Porto to Santiago de Compostela.
+The Portugués transits notable towns like Coimbra, Santarem, Tomar, Porto, Ponte de Lima, Tui and Pontevedra.

 Interesting Things to See on the Portugués